 Is A Complete Guide to the Best ggplot2 Themes a good title?

-• How to modify the appearance of plots using built-in ggplot2 themes.
+• Applying and modifying the suite of standard, built-in ggplot2 themes.

 How to Modify Plot Appearance Using Built-in ggplot2 Themes